Attendance Line: 403-777-6050 extension 1.

 Emergency lunch care is available.
 There is also a drop-in program for a $5 drop-in fee per day.
 You may contact the office at the number above regarding any lunchroom matters.

-We will be offering the UHT Milk to Go, 200 ml in either chocolate or 2% milk.
+We currently offer an optional milk program for students.
 There is fee for this service and we will communicate this fee to you in the Fall.
 Please note that we do not sell milk by the individual container at lunchtime.
-If you're interested in joining the program after October 1, not a problem, ask the office for a milk form and it will be pro-rated for the month your child starts.
+If you're interested in joining the program after October 1, please ask the office for information it will be pro-rated for the month your child starts.

 - Hands and feet to oneself.
 Limits play fighting and jostling about that often leads to more aggressive behavior.

 - Inside voices and appropriate audience behaviors.
 Shows respect for others, sharing the space.